 Every AC unit needs a filter.
 Without one, dirt, debris, and other particles accumulate on the evaporator coils.
 Today’s AC filters come in a variety of styles and types; you can even find some with antimicrobial properties.
 These are great in homes with high humidity levels, as they help fight mold and mildew.
 Another AC filter innovation has an electrostatic charge to capture dust, pollen, smoke, and even mold spores.

 Regardless of the type of filter you choose, it helps improve indoor air quality and ensure your AC unit does not contribute to the pollution inside your home.

 Because the filter works so hard to remove dust and dirt from the air, it doesn’t take long before it becomes clogged.
 To keep your air conditioner working efficiently, you need to clean or replace the filter regularly.
 During the summer months, this means at least every two months, and monthly is better.
 During the winter months, every two to three months is fine, assuming you live in a mild winter climate like Phoenix.

 2. A Reliable Air Conditioning Company

-Generally, when your air conditioning goes out in the hot AZ summer, you’ve got an immediate problem.
-So accessibility is essential.
+Generally, when your air conditioning goes out in the hot Arizona summer, you’ve got an immediate problem.
+Accessibility is essential.
 You may need the company in an emergency, so its website should provide a 24/7 phone number.
 The business should make some effort to provide guidance based on years of experience.
 It should also be willing to help mitigate and prevent problems.

 3. Weather Seals